 The Sheboygan County Memorial Airport does not offer commercial air carrier service.
-However, there were approximately 65,000 total annual operations (takeoffs and landings) in the 12 month period that ended on August 25, 2017 (the last period in which data have been made available).
-Of these, about 59,500 operations involved general aviation (31,000 were local operations and 28,500 were itinerant operations), while about 5,000 operations involved air taxi services.
-In addition to the civilian operations, some 500 military air operations took place at the Sheboygan County Memorial Airport during this period.
+However, there were approximately 43,200 total annual operations (takeoffs and landings) in the 12-month period that ended on June 10, 2020 (the last period in which data have been made available).
+Of these, about 38,000 operations involved general aviation (20,000 were local operations and 18,000 were itinerant operations), while about 5,000 operations involved air taxi services.
+In addition to the civilian operations, some 200 military air operations took place at the Sheboygan County Memorial Airport during this period.
+It is suspected that the COVID-19 pandemic lowered these numbers relative to the approximately 65,000 total annual operations that were observed in the 12-month period that ended on August 25, 2017.